BBK-SDP-2015-emassa01/Quiz2/README.md

 The details below assume the user is at the QuizProject directory level, and using the quiz from the command line.

 To run the server:
-→ Compile all classes: javac QuizProject/Servers/*.java
+→ Compile all classes:
+javac QuizProject/Servers/*.java
+javac QuizProject/PlayerClient/*.java
+javac QuizProject/SetupClient/*.java

 → Create the stub: rmic QuizProject/Servers/QuizServerData